Wipro founder Azim Premji to retire on July 30

 Abidali Z Neemuchwala will be re-designated as the chief executive officer and managing director.

-Information technology giant Wipro Ltd announced on Thursday that its founder Azim Premji will retire from the post of executive chairman and managing director by the end of July, PTI reported.
+Information technology giant Wipro Ltd announced on Thursday that its founder Azim Premji will retire from the post of executive chairman and managing director by the end of July.
 Chief Executive Officer Abidali Z Neemuchwala will be re-designated as the chief executive officer and managing director.

 Premji will continue to serve as non-executive director and founder chairman from July 31.